rmnavr/wy/README.md

     (((Constructor x) y) z)
 ```

+Internally wy one-liners symbols are just syntactic sugar for indenting and wrapping.
-You don't need to use one-liners if you find them cumbersome.
+You don't need to use them if you don't want to.

 One-liners rely on:
 - Already discussed 25 bracket openers (from `:` to `~@#C` and such)